-Note that, since a market order is created when your profit price is reached, your order may fill at a lower (in case of a sell) or higher (in case of a buy) price than the profit price.
-For markets with high volatility and relatively low liquidity, like cryptocurrency markets, it is likely that your fill price will be significantly lower or higher than your profit price.
+Note that, since a market order is created when your trigger price is reached, your order may fill at a lower (in case of a sell) or higher (in case of a buy) price than the trigger price.
+For markets with high volatility and relatively low liquidity, like cryptocurrency markets, it is possible that your fill price will be significantly lower or higher than your trigger price.

-Take profit: Triggers a market order (buy or sell) when the last traded price hits the profit price you specify.
+Take profit: Triggers a market order (buy or sell) when the last traded price hits the trigger price you specify.

 Regular limit orders can also be used as a way to take profits.
 Here is how the two order types differ:

 - Take profit orders guarantee the full volume will be executed, with the risk of possible market price slippage.
 They incur a taker fee.

 - Limit orders guarantee the limit price or better, but cannot guarantee that all of your volume will be executed.
 They incur a maker fee (if done correctly).

 Both order types can be used with unleveraged spot trades or long or short positions (resulting from spot trades using margin).

 The order conventions are similar to a limit orders.
 For a buy take profit, you would set the trigger price below the market price.
 For a sell take profit, you set the trigger price above the market price.
 If these conventions are not followed, the order will execute immediately.